 A variable is undeclared if it has not been declared with an appropriate

-Accessing an undeclared variable will throw a ReferenceError
+Accessing an undeclared variable will throw a ReferenceError.

 console.log(x); // ReferenceError: x is not defined

-if it hasn’t been assigned a value.
+A variable is undefined if it hasn’t been assigned a value.

-is a primitive data type in JavaScript and
+undefined is a primitive data type in JavaScript and

 represents the absence of a value, intentional or otherwise.